In this Park Facility

 Project Timeline

-A final timeline for construction will be determined once we work with our external, community stakeholders on finalizing trail closures and names.
-Stakeholders help PP&R set goals to create long-term community partnerships and structured, volunteer/stewardship opportunities.
-During this process, the community will be invited to contribute input and participate in volunteer trail-maintenance events to help implement the recommended changes.
+PP&R worked with community stakeholders to finalize trail routes and names.
+Stakeholders help PP&R set goals to create long-term community partnerships and volunteer/stewardship opportunities.
+During this process, the community was invited to provide input and participate in volunteer trail maintenance events to help implement the recommended changes.

 For any questions or feedback about the information below, please feel free to contact the PP&R Trail’s Coordinator at jill.vanwinkle@portlandoregon.gov or the Site Ecologist at maha.guliani@portlandoregon.gov.